renee-jia/renee-jia/README.md

 **AI Research Engineer @ Meta**

-I work on AI systems — from ranking and recommendation to LLMs and agents.
-I like thinking about how models behave in messy, real-world environments.
-Previously worked at Google and Amazon Alexa AI.
-Visiting Scholar at Harvard and University of Waterloo.
+I work on long-horizon agents, memory, reasoning, and personalization — with a focus on how models learn from experience, reason over long histories, and adapt through interaction.

 ---